How to Look After a Young Kitten

 1. Be Prepared for your new kitten,

-Make sure you have everything you need – do you have a suitable litter tray, cosy bed, carry basket, kitten pen, the correct food, toys, cat flap?
+Make sure you have everything you need.
+Do you have a suitable litter tray, cozy bed, carry basket, kitten pen, the correct food, toys, cat flap?
 For more advice have a read here.

 2. Create a kitten schedule

 Create a schedule with your family or partner to make sure that there’s always somebody at home for the first couple of weeks.
 No spooky nights alone, please!